demelere/Weld-Seam-Finding/camera_stream/README.md

 2. Verify that Continuity Camera is enabled on both devices
 3. Ensure Bluetooth and WiFi are enabled on both devices
 4. Try bringing your iPhone closer to your MacBook if connection issues occur
 5. If the camera isn't detected, try disconnecting and reconnecting your iPhone
+6. If you see import errors, make sure your virtual environment is activated